IS THE COURSE RIGHT FOR YOU?

 Sander de Vries joined Zanders in 2012.
 Sander has relevant hands-on experience in cash management, corporate finance, cash flow forecasting, treasury transformation projects and financial risk management.
 He graduated with honors for the BSc Business Economics and he holds a MSc Finance degree.
 Sander also passed the ACT Risk Management certificate and passed the international Cash Management certificate with distinction.

-Evaldas is Manager at Zanders Switzerland.
+Evaldas is Senior Manager at Zanders Switzerland.
 Since joining Zanders in 2016 he helped a wide range of multinational corporates to optimize their treasury function.
 His focus areas include target operating model designs, treasury transformation projects, in-house banking, bank and treasury management system selection projects.
 Prior to joining Zanders he held several positions in treasury, financial controlling and credit risk.
 Evaldas is a CFA and FRM charterholder and has obtained the Diploma in Treasury Management.

 We can also deliver this corporate treasury training course to companies with teams that are interested in taking the course, tailoring it to your business needs.
 Find out more about in-company solutions here.